Weird Religious Beliefs

 2. Gods in Human Form

-The belief that a god or goddess can appear on earth in the form of a human is found in many religions.
-For example, in ancient Greek myths a god or goddess sometimes came to earth in the guise of a human and mingled among ordinary people.
+The belief that a god or goddess can appear on the earth in the form of a human is found in many religions.
+For example, in ancient Greek myths a god or goddess sometimes came to earth in the guise of a human and interacted with ordinary people.
 In some religions a god can also take the form of an animal.
 These bodily forms, both human and animal, are called incarnations.
-The founders of several major religions have been regarded by some people as incarnations of a god.
-These include Gautama Buddha, Zoroaster, and Jesus.
+Usually an incarnation is only temporary, and the god eventually returns to his normal form as an invisible supernatural being.

 3. Chinese Dragons